 - Garbage - Garbage belongs in the garbage.
 Even though human beings and equipment screen for unacceptable materials, garbage does not belong in in the single-stream recycling mix.
-All food waste, garbage and debris should be removed from recyclables prior to their being put into the recycling bin.
 The cost of every ton of garbage extracted at the single-stream recycling facility is deducted from the profits the community shares in the marketing of the recyclables.

 - Plastic Bags or Film - While single-stream recycling has enabled the MCMUA to collect additional types of plastics, plastic bags and/or wrap are not acceptable in the single-stream recycling mix.
 Plastic wrap gets twisted in the rotating screens and is a nuisance material that must be cleaned from the recycling machinery.
 Plastic bags filled with recyclables are not to be put into the recycling bin; empty all plastic bags and discard them in the trash.